Gerry Hutch: Hutch-Kinahan feud

 Hutch's nephew, Gary Hutch, was shot dead in September 2015 near Marbella, Andalusia, Spain, sparking a feud between the Hutch gang and the Kinahan organised crime group.
 As part of this, Hutch was twice target of an attempted assassination; once in January 2016 while in a pub in Spain, then again at Christmas 2016 in Lanzarote, surviving both attempts.

 Hutch lost three family members in this feud; his brother Eddie Hutch Snr. was shot dead in North Strand Dublin in February 2016, his nephew Gareth Hutch was shot dead in May 2016 and another nephew Derek Coakley-Hutch was shot dead in January 2018.
-Other associates of Hutch killed in the feud included cigarette smuggler Noel "Kingsize" Duggan in March 2016, and Noel "Duck Egg" Kirwan, who was shot dead in December 2016.
+Other associates of Hutch killed in the feud included cigarette smuggler Noel "Kingsize" Duggan in March 2016, and Noel "Duck Egg" Kirwan, who was shot dead in December 2016; neither were involved in gang activity and were killed because of their connections to Hutch.
 The feud also saw two innocents, Martin O'Rourke and Trevor O'Neill, killed by Kinahan gang members in cases of mistaken identity.